Perspective | Journalists, beware: This White House can’t be trusted to be truthful about Trump’s health

 Where’s the river, Decker wanted to know and who is the “they” who found them there?

 McEnany responded in her usual cocksure manner: “Local authorities.
 It was a ditch in Wisconsin.”
-She provided no other specifics, and let’s be clear: That’s nothing but a fairy tale meant to further voter mistrust in integrity of the election.
+She provided no other specifics, and let’s be clear: This is a hyperbolic tale meant to further voter mistrust in the integrity of the election.

 This is the same press secretary who promised at the start of her tenure last spring that she would never lie to the press — and then immediately began to spread untruths.